ackrep-org/ackrep_data/issues.md

     - (+) more expressive, "executable documentation"
     - (-) we cannot directly import from a notebook
     - **temporary decision**: for now we do not support jupyter-notebooks
+- Can we specify our data models like a django models?
+This would make consistency checks simple
+- add email adresses in this format: <firstname.lastname(et)provider(dot)org>.